 - my father, my mother, my brother, my cousin, my children, my nieces and nephews

 - my husband

-*Dan Blank shared this line nearly verbatim and I love it, agree with it, realize I’m doing it.
-Listened to his class yesterday on bringing together writers and readers and wrote this letter as an exercise in the key messages behind my own writing.
+*Dan Blank shared this idea and I love it, agree with it, realize I’m doing it.
+Listened to his class yesterday on bringing together writers and readers and wrote this letter as an exercise in the key messages behind my writing.